ahgencer/ocitree/README.md

 2. The images are not signed in any way after they are built, meaning we have no way of protecting the image from being tampered with as it's being delivered to the end-user.

+3. The images are not built [reproducibly](https://reproducible-builds.org/).
+Currently, the Containerfile pulls in additional resources over the network, which are subject to [link rot](https://en.wikipedia.org/wiki/Link_rot) as well as to being quietly replaced with malicious versions (such as by a third-party attacker or a rogue developer).

-Unfortunately, these concerns cannot be taken lightly; which is why the images built by the current pipeline should not be used on production systems (or even on systems that are networked with critical systems).
-However, these concerns do not apply for locally built and hosted images, so it should be safe to use this project that way.
+Unfortunately, these concerns **cannot be taken lightly**; which is why the images built by the current pipeline **should not be used on production systems** (or even on systems that are networked with critical systems).
+When testing out the images (especially ones that are not built by yourself, locally), please be aware of the risks involved.

 ## Getting started